-- Healthy Oils such as olive oil.
+- Healthy oils such as olive oil.

-The guidelines also state that a healthy eating pattern is limited in unhealthy fats (saturated and trans fats), added sugars and sodium.
+The guidelines also state that a healthy eating pattern is limited in unhealthy fats (saturated and trans fats), added sugars, and sodium.

-How do I ensure my diet is balanced?
+How to ensure your diet is balanced

-There’s more than one way to eat healthy, however it is important to be aware of the need for balance.
+There’s more than one way to eat healthy, however, it is important to be aware of the need for balance.
 Cutting out food groups increases the risk of developing nutritional deficiencies, so you should take steps to ensure you are getting the nutrients you need from other sources.

 How to start eating healthier

 - Keep a food diary for one week.
-This will allow you to identify areas which you would like to change.
+This will allow you to identify areas you would like to change.

 - Make small changes one at a time.
 This helps to build new habits, which is the key to sustaining a lifestyle choice.
-For example a realistic goal may be to aim for two additional portions of vegetables daily.
+For example, a realistic goal may be to aim for two additional portions of vegetables daily.
 When this has been achieved, you could then look at another area of the diet, such as cutting back on added sugars.